wensixing/JavaChatServer/README.md

 | /read  [TOPIC]  | Read latest 10 comments from one topic.      |
 | /help |     |
 | /exit | quit this chat application      |

+TODO:

+* System will open a thread for every socket.
+Not so efficient.
+  * Build epoll or mysql connection pool-like system.

+* Use database.